meltuhamy/native-calls/README.md

 This is still work in progress.
 Check the [milestones](https://github.com/meltuhamy/native-calls/issues/milestones) for details.

+## Build
+To build the project, you'll need the following requirements:

+To build, simply run ```make``` in this folder.
+This will get JavaScript dependencies, build the C++ RPC library and build each individual demo.

-## WebIDL
+## Run

-The project uses WebIDL to define interfaces.
-The WebIDL is compiled into C++ and JavaScript stubs.
-Implementation details are in the [idl_parser directory](https://github.com/meltuhamy/native-calls/tree/master/idl_parser).
+To see it in action, make sure you have built the project (see above).
+Then, type ```make serve```.
+This will start a server in the project directory.

+Visit the index page, by typing http://localhost:3000/ into your browser.

 ## Docs

 You can read some design docs in the [docs folder](https://github.com/meltuhamy/native-calls/tree/master/docs).

-The full project report (in progress) is written in TeX and is found in the [report folder](https://github.com/meltuhamy/native-calls/tree/master/report).
+The full project report (in progress) is written in TeX and is found in the [report folder](https://github.com/meltuhamy/native-calls/tree/master/docs/report).